ethereum/populus/docs/dev_cycle.part-03.rst

 an accessor function, a "get", that returns this variable.
 The test just used this function.

-What is the expected retrun value?
+What is the expected return value?
 It's 350.
 We assigned to it 350 in the *constructor*, the function that runs once, when the contract is created.
 The test function should deploy ``Donator`` on the ``tester`` chain, but nothing else is called afterwards, so the initial value should not be changed.